sarkershantonu/sarkershantonu.github.io/notes/Allure2-annotations.md

 - Scope Of Use : Methods
 - Parameters : It can take String
 ### @Attachment :
+- Scope Of Use : Methods
+- Parameters : Attachment Name, Attachment type, attached file extension.
+All are string
+- Example :
 ### @Description :
 ### @Epic :
 ### @Epics :